-A Relying Party is a person or entity that acts in reliance on the validity of the binding of the Subscriber's name to a public key.
-The Relying Party uses a Subscriber's certificate to verify a digital signature that is generated using the private key corresponding to the public key listed in a certificate.
-A Relying Party may or may not be a Subscriber within Thailand NRCA.
+A Relying Party is a person or legal entity that acts in reliance on the validity of the binding of the subscriber's name to a public key.
+The Relying Party uses the subscriber's certificate to verify a digital signature that is generated using the private key corresponding to the public key listed in a certificate.
+The Relying Party may or may not be a subscriber within Thailand NRCA.